-It sounds obvious, but it's suprising how many people breakdown due to running out of fuel.
+It sounds obvious, but it's surprising how many people breakdown due to running out of fuel.
 Before you set off, why not familiarise yourself with possible places you could refuel, should you need to.

 Check all wiper blades for wear or tear, check the windscreen washer fluid level and that washer jets are adjusted correctly and are not blocked.
 It is advisable to use screen wash additive as this helps to keep the windscreen free of dirt, particularly the winter road grime caused by road salting and gritting which can cause visibility issues.
 There is also the risk of a frozen windscreen which is another reason to ensure you use a proper anti-freeze screenwash.

 5. Fan belt

 Get the fan belt (also known as the auxiliary belt) checked regularly by your garage.

 If you're driving to mainland Europe make sure all exterior lights comply with the legal requirements of the country or countries you are visiting.
 Visit RAC's Driving Abroad section.

 Check the condition of your vehicle's tyres, including the spare if you have one, for correct pressures and legal tread depth.
 The current minimum legal tread depth for cars and light commercial vehicles (up to 3500 kg gvw') is 1.6mm and you risk a fine of up to £2500 and three penalty points per tyre.
 Here's RAC's guide to checking your tyre tread depth, or watch this video.